RumenaStaneva/piggy-bank/README.md

 ## Contributing 🤝

-Contributions are welcome!
-Please open an issue or submit a pull request.
+PRs welcome!
+This is a learning-first project — if you break it, we can fix it together 🫶

 ## Disclaimer ⚠️

-This contract is for educational purposes.
-It has not been audited.
-Use at your own risk.
-Always conduct thorough testing and auditing before deploying to mainnet.
+This contract is for educational use.
+Not audited.
+Do not deposit real money unless you enjoy pain.

 ---